-n Scout's Name: Describe the types of intellectual property associated with the game design industry.
-Describe how intellectual property is protected and why protection is necessary.
-Define a nd give an example of a licensed property.
-D - 45 - 4 - Warring are Do the fo • ∐ а.
-Pick a game where the players can change the rules or objectives (examples: basketball, hearts, chess, kickba Game: Priofly summerize the standard rules and chicatives and play through the game normally Briefly summarize the standard rules and objectives and play through the game normally.
-Briefly summarize the standard rules and objectives and play through the game normally.
-Briefly summarize the standard rules and objectives and play through the game normally.
-Briefly summarize the standard rules and objectives and play through the game normally.
-Briefly summarize the standard rules and objectives and play through the game normally.
-Briefly summarize the standard rules and objectives and play through the game normally.
-Propose changes to several rules or objectives. b. □ b.
+me Design Scout's Name: Describe the types of intellectual property associated as the second control of the control of t ciated with the game design industry.
+Describe how intellectual property is protected and why protection is peccessory Describe now intellectual property is protected a and why protection is necessary.
+Define and give an example of a licensed proper erty.
+Do the following: • ange the rules or objectives (examples: basketball, hearts, chess, kickball).
+Game: gooo o and objectives and play through the game normally.
+Bhelly summanze the standard rates and objectives and play through the game normally. b.
+Propose changes to several rules or o bjectives.

-Game Design n Scout's Name:
+Game Desigr า Scout's Name:

-Predict how each of change will affect gameplay.
+Predict how each change will affect gameplay.

 c.
-Play the game with affected by the rule n one rule or objective change, observing how the players' actions and emotional experiences are e change.
+Play the game wit affected by the ru th one rule or objective change, observing how the players' actions and emotional experiences are le change.

 Rule Change:

--

 Observations:

-Repeat this proces ss with two other changes.
+Repeat this proce ess with two other changes.

 Rule Change 2:

-O 1 (1)

 Observations:

 Rule Change 3:

 Observations:

-Explain to your cou unselor how the changes affected the actions and experience of the players.
+□ b.
+Explain to your co ounselor how the changes affected the actions and experience of the players.

 Discuss the accuracy of your predictions.
-5. Des note n new game.
+5. Des note a new game.
 Any game medium or combination of mediums is acceptable.
-Record your work in a game design a.
+Record your work in a game design ok. a.
 Write a vision statement for your game.
 Identify the medium, player format, objectives, and theme of the game.
 If suitable, describe the setting, story, and characters. b.
 Describe the reason that someone would want to play your game.
 C. Make a preliminary list of the rules of the game.
 Define the resources. d.
 Draw the game elements.
-6. Do t he f ollowing: a.
+6. Do t he f ollowing: a. a.
 Prototype your game from requirement 5.
 If applicable, demonstrate to your counselor that you have addressed player safety through the rules and equipment.
 Record your work in your game design notebook.
 You must have your merit badge counselor's approval of your concept before you begin creating the prototype. b.
 Test your prototype with as many other people as you need to meet the player format.
 Compare the play experience to your descriptions from requirement 5b.
 Correct unclear rules, holes in the rules, dead ends, and obvious rule exploits.
 Change at least one rule, mechanic, or objective from your first version of the game, and describe why you are making the change.
 Play the game again.
 Record in your game design notebook whether or not your change had the expected effect.
 C. Repeat 6b at least two more times and record the results in your game design notebook First repetition: Test your prototype with as many other people as you need to meet the player format.
 Compare the play experience to your descriptions from requirement 5b.
 Correct unclear rules, holes in the rules, dead ends, and obvious rule exploits.
 Change at least one rule, mechanic, or objective from your first version of the game, and describe why you are making the change.
 Play the game again.
 Record whether or not your change had the expected effect.